Safe Stay Community #4

 This map shows the location of 4611 Main Street.
 If a Safe Stay Community opens in this location, public camping will not be allowed within the blue area shown above.

 Safe Stay Communities help address the immediate impacts of homelessness on community health, safety, and cleanliness, including removal of garbage, trash and clutter in public spaces and relocation of residents living in tents or vehicles in public rights of way.
-Once a proposed Safe Stay Community is open, public camping is not allowed within 1,000 feet.
+This property would serve nearby residents who are living unhoused at Leverich Park, Burnt Bridge Creek greenway and on WSDOT properties near Interstate 5 on-ramps and off-ramps.

 Homelessness is a complex topic that can only be addressed by working together with a wide range of city, county and community partners.
 Groups working to address homelessness in Vancouver include, Clark County, Council for the Homeless, Share Vancouver, Clark County Food Bank, Outsiders Inn, Salvation Army, St. Vincent de Paul, and Vancouver Public Schools and Evergreen Public Schools Family-Community Resource Centers.